jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Fuath.md

 RacialMods: +4 Handle Animal
 Languages: Aquan
 SQ: amphibious
+SpecialAbilities:
+  Congeal Water (Su): >
-SpecialAbilities: Congeal Water (Su) Once per day, a fuath can surround a creature in a thin layer of magically viscous water as a standard action at a range of 30 feet.
+    Once per day, a fuath can surround a creature in a thin layer of magically viscous water as a standard action at a range of 30 feet.
 A target that fails a DC 10 Reflex save becomes entangled and must hold its breath or risk drowning.
 The target or an adjacent creature can spend a full-round action on its turn scraping off the clinging fluid, allowing a new Reflex save with a +2 bonus; otherwise, the effect lasts for 1d4 minutes.
 A fuath can use this ability even if there is no source of water nearby.
 The save DC is Charisma-based and includes a +1 racial bonus.
-Vulnerable to Sunlight (Ex) A fuath takes 1 point of Constitution damage after every hour it is exposed to sunlight.
+  Vulnerable to Sunlight (Ex): >
+    A fuath takes 1 point of Constitution damage after every hour it is exposed to sunlight.
 Water of a depth of at least 1 foot negates this harmful effect.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: